TWUOnline/multi-access/pages/05.teach/03.HIPS/default.md

 3. Using small groups in a powerful way
 4. Service-learning/community engagement—with reflection
 5. Being a leader with your students

+!!!
+Yes!
+These are certainly strategies implemented at TWU.
+How have you used them in your class?
+What strategy would you like to use more?

 The University of Waterloo suggests similar themes in [High Impact Practices (HIPs) or Engaged Learning Practices](https://uwaterloo.ca/centre-for-teaching-excellence/support/integrative-learning/high-impact-practices-hips-or-engaged-learning-practices):